Brazil's Lula launches presidential candidacy from prison - France 24

 Brazil's Lula launches presidential candidacy from prison

-Even behind bars, Brazil's Luiz Inacio Lula da Silva will secure his leftist party's nomination Saturday and continue to overshadow more likely candidates in the country's most unpredictable presidential election for decades.
+Brazil's leftist Workers' Party nominated its charismatic founder Luiz Inacio Lula da Silva for the upcoming presidential contest Saturday despite him being imprisoned for corruption.

+In a message read aloud to the party convention in Sao Paulo, Lula urged "a ceaseless battle for democracy."
+Although serving a 12-year sentence for corruption, Lula, 72, remains by far the frontrunner in opinion polls.

-Saturday will see three big party conventions, two months before the first round of voting on October 7 in Latin America's dominant economy.
+Three big party conventions were held Saturday, two months before the first round of voting on October 7 in Latin America's dominant economy.

-Center-left environmental campaigner Marina Silva will get the nomination of her Rede party in Brasilia.
-Also in the capital, former Sao Paulo governor and establishment heavyweight Geraldo Alckmin will secure the nod from the center-right Brazilian Social Democratic Party, or PSDB.
+In Brasilia, center-left environmental campaigner Marina Silva was crowned by her Rede party.
+Also in the capital, former Sao Paulo governor and establishment heavyweight Geraldo Alckmin secured the nod from the center-right Brazilian Social Democratic Party, or PSDB.

+Alckmin, 65, accepted his nomination with a speech blaming the Workers' Party for having laid the roots of today's economic disarray, with some 13 million people unemployed, and corruption rife, during more than a decade in power.

+"I am the candidate whose campaign can be summed up in one sentence: 'We will change Brazil and give back to Brazilians the dignity which has been taken from them,'" he said.

-But while both Silva and Alckmin are serious contenders in a battle against controversial right-winger Jair Bolsonaro, it's the third convention taking place in Sao Paulo that will suck up much of the attention.
+But while both Silva and Alckmin are serious contenders in a likely match-up against controversial right-winger Jair Bolsonaro, it was Lula's highly unusual convention in Sao Paulo that overshadowed proceedings.

-The Workers' Party, founded by Lula, will nominate him in his bid to return to power for a third term.

-Never mind that he started serving a 12-year sentence for corruption this year.
-Never mind that he is likely to be barred from the ballot.
+Lula is in prison in the southern city of Curitiba, serving a 12-year sentence for corruption and is likely to be barred from the ballot.

 >> WATCH The Debate: Brazil divided after Supreme Court rules Lula can go to jail

-Despite the scandals -- which he and his supporters believe have been artificially stoked to keep him out of the election -- Lula is still unquestionably the biggest beast in Brazilian politics.
+"We've got even stronger.
+Our role is to reinforce his candidacy and make sure he gets his right to be in the campaign, because he is innocent," he told AFP.

+Supporters have one remarkable factor on their side: despite his imprisonment and the corruption scandal, Lula remains far ahead in the polls.

-Polls show him with near double the support of all other main candidates in a first round, crushing any runner up in the second decisive round two weeks later.
+Surveys show him with near double the support of all other main candidates in a first round, crushing any runner-up in the second decisive round two weeks later.

-Lula and his Workers' Party, which underpinned his domination of Brazil during two terms in 2003-2010, believe he's no yesterday's man.

-"He's still the leader," rubs in the Workers' Party's latest election ad online, featuring a picture of the smiling 72-year-old, dressed in his trademark black T-shirt and suit jacket.

 Passing the torch?